A New Appreciation For Sam Fender and “Seventeen Going Under”

 ROSALÍA and Bjork

-I’m writing this one early this week as I’m heading off to Edinburgh tomorrow to meet up with the old flatmates (they are mentioned around here often) and their husbands.
+I’m posting early this week as we’re heading off to Edinburgh tomorrow to meet up with my two ex-flatmates (they are mentioned around here often) and their husbands.
 Back in the day we were often a party of six, but back then the partners were different.
 It seems none of the boyfriends morphed into husbands which is probably a good thing.
-I don’t think any of them have started following the charts again, or are particularly interested in who won Brit awards this year but who knows, they might humour me if I give them the lowdown.
-They will remember that I was always the one who rushed home for The Tube on a Friday after work.
+I don’t think any of them follow the charts, or are particularly interested in who won Brit awards this year, but who knows, they might humour me if I give them the lowdown.
+We did always watch TOTP however and they will remember that I was always the one who rushed home for The Tube on a Friday after work.
+A great start to the weekend!

 Until next time…